 Edit Action u First occurrence undoes the previous edits.
-The $u$ must be in column one. u Second occurrence undoes all edits on the current line.
-The u must be in column one. rxyz Replaces the current text with xyz starting at the position of $r$ . хуг Replaces the current text with xyz starting at the position of $x$ .
+The u must be in column one. u Second occurrence undoes all edits on the current line.
+The u must be in column one. rxyz Replaces the current text with xyz starting at the position of r . xyz Replaces the current text with xyz starting at the position of x .

-ixyz Inserts xyz into the current line, starting at the position of the i . ddd Deletes three characters, one above each d . d xyz Deletes a single character above the $d$ , skips one space, then replaces the current text with xyz starting at the position of $x$ . ddixyz Deletes two characters, then inserts xyz in the current line starting at the position of the i . d d Deletes one character above the first $d$ , skips two spaces and deletes a second character above the second $d$ .
+ixyz Inserts xyz into the current line, starting at the position of the i . ddd Deletes three characters, one above each $d$ . d xyz Deletes a single character above the $d$ , skips one space, then replaces the current text with xyz starting at the position of $x$ . ddixyz Deletes two characters, then inserts $xyz$ in the current line starting at the position of the i . d d Deletes one character above the first d , skips two spaces and deletes a second character above the second d .
 It does not delete a range of characters, making it unlike the MPE V version of Redo. d d>xyz Deletes a single character above the first $d$ , skips two spaces and deletes to the end of the line beginning at the second $d$ , and then places xyz at the end of the line. >xyz Appends xyz to the end of the current line. >ddxyz Deletes the last two characters from the end of the current line and then places xyz at the end of the line. >rxyz Replaces the last three characters in the current line with xyz. >ixyz Appends xyz to the end of the line.
 In this case, the i command is superfluous, because > accomplishes the same result.
-Using >xyz would be sufficient. c/ab/def Changes all occurrences of ab to def. c"ab" Deletes all occurrences of "ab". схух Replaces the current text with cxyz, starting at c.
+Using >xyz would be sufficient. c/ab/def c"ab" схуг Replaces the current text with cxyz, starting at c .
 Because delimiters have not been specified (as they were in the previous two examples), this is a simple replacement with the four characters.

 Redo commands can be saved in a permanent file and can therefore be used from another session.
 You can use the Set redo command to specify a filename to save your redo commands.
-See "Redo" on page 220 for details.
+See "Redo" on page 266 for details.